delboy1978uk/bone-social-auth/README.md

-# socialauth
+# bone-social-auth
-SocialAuth package for Bone Mvc Framework
+SocialAuth package for Bone Framework using HybridAuth
 ## installation
 Use Composer
 ```
 composer require delboy1978uk/bone-social-auth
 ```
-## usage
-Simply add to the `config/packages.php`
+Simply add to the `config/packages.php` after the Bone User Package
 ```php
 <?php